 In Asia, after China and Japan, different countries started their fights against the COVID-19 outbreak at a different time from January to March.
 All affected countries came forward to manage the pandemic in their way following lessons learned from China and Japan.
 Media in every form of affected countries highlight their concern to present news, perceptions, and opinions related to the COVID-19 outbreak.
 However, in this world of Internet and Social media, there are different forms of media and approaches to conveying and spreading the news.
 Nevertheless, reliability and trust are not always the same in all media.
 Research claims that print media are still the most reliable and valued source of information for the public.
-Printing media also plays a vital role in taking the information to the mass and continues to shape the public opinion of the country (Kuppuswamy, 2017).
-However, in this ICT era, people are reluctant to carry hard copies of newspapers rather than fond of e-newspapers.
-Therefore, readers of online newspapers or e-newspapers are increasing (Hollander et al., 2011; Richardson and Stanyer, 2011).
-Online newspapers or e-newspapers are, in fact, the digital version of printing newspapers.
+The print media play a vital role in taking the information to the masses and continue to shape countries’ public opinions (Kuppuswamy, 2017).
+However, in this ICT era, people are reluctant to carry hard-copy newspapers in preference to e-newspapers.
+Therefore, readers of online newspapers or e-newspapers, the digital version of print newspapers, are increasing (Hollander et al., 2011; Richardson and Stanyer, 2011).
 Almost all leading newspapers in different parts of the world have their e-newspapers.
 These online versions offer faster access and more updates compared to their print counterparts (Bokesoy, 2008).
 Since online versions or e-newspapers have rapid access, it is spreading and updating the news of COVID-19 in a faster way to large communities of the world.
 Notably, the English version of e-newspapers of affected countries played a pivotal role in informing the world about the spread and infection, preparedness and awareness situation, institutional efforts, and such other critical issues.

-From the literature review, it can be said that media has a proactive role in shaping the mass population's actions and thereby influences policy actions.
-Especially, printing media considered a key factor in taking the information to the mass.
+From the literature review, it can be said that media has a proactive role in shaping the mass population's actions and thereby influences policy actions., The print media especially are considered a key factor in taking the information to the mass.
 The shortage of institutional reporting and COVID-19 results, all industries in a nation and strata of society depend on the media.
-In the present study, especially opinions sections, were overwhelmed with the concerns of the pandemic caused by COVID-19.
+In the present study, newspapers, and especially their opinion sections, were deluged with concerns about the COVID-19 pandemic.
 Expert opinions or editorials are the key section of newspapers that reflect experts' perceptions and thoughts, this study aims to examine the experts' views of newspapers of five Asian countries from different regions considering the diversity in socio-economic and geopolitical settings such as South Korea, Singapore, Iran, India, and Bangladesh, having one leading English newspaper of each country, were selected.
 This paper explores how experts' perceptions in studied countries present different aspects of life.
 By intensive text mining in each selected newspaper, it found that the experts' opinions addressed diversified issues regarding COVID-19.
-Different issues grouped into eight aspects, namely 'Health and Drug,' 'Preparedness,' 'Social welfare and Humanity,' 'Economy,' 'Governance,' 'Politics,' 'Environment and Wildlife,' 'Innovation,' and 'Technology.'
-This study pioneers to present a similar picture of experts' concerns in five different newspapers in Asian countries from January to March in shaping health crises and thus contributing to policy actions.
+Different issues were grouped into the following eight categories: health and drugs; preparedness and awareness; social welfare and humanity; the economy; governance and institutions; politics; the environment and wildlife; and innovation and technology.
+This pioneering study presents a similar picture of experts’ concerns in five different e-newspapers in Asian countries from January to March and their roles in shaping responses to health crises, thus contributing to policy actions.

-Coronavirus Situation of Asia - With Particular Focus to Studied Newspapers Represented Countries
+Asia’s Coronavirus Situation: Particular Focus on Studied E-Newspapers in Represented Countries